maass77627/aws-building-simple-liker/README.md

 ![Screenshot Final](https://curriculum-content.s3.amazonaws.com/fewpjs/fewpjs-build-the-example/finished_product_ss.png)

+When clicking on the empty heart, the app should act something like this:

 ![Screenshot Like](https://curriculum-content.s3.amazonaws.com/fewpjs/fewpjs-stitching-together-the-three-pillars/three-pillars-02.gif)

 The focus of this lab is the JavaScript code.
 You should only need to make one